topical-ehr/website/README.md

 ## Tech

 * Web-application made using popular modern technologies (React, TypeScript)
-* Plugin-based architecture for extensibility
+* Architecture aims for easy customisation & extensibility
+* Should be comfortable to build & develop on most laptops
 * FHIR-based
     * comes with [CandleLite](https://github.com/topical-ehr/candlelite), a new lightweight FHIR server written from the ground-up in F#
     * can run entirely inside a web browser using sqlite for easy & cheap server-less deployments and isolation between users